-- How to know if your email has a tracking pixel
+- How to stop email tracking pixel in Gmail

-- How to block tracking pixels on iPhone
+- How to block email tracking in Microsoft Outlook

-Companies that use email marketing campaigns to engage audiences, need to know if the sent emails are being read.
-That’s where tracking pixels come to the picture!
-A tracking pixel is a small image created using an HTML code (as shown below).
+Companies that use email marketing campaigns to engage audiences need to know if the sent emails are being read.
+So they slyly embed tracking pixels (a small image created using an HTML code) into the mail.

-Moreover, the size of the tracking pixel is often in bytes, so it is downloaded even in a low-internet speed zone.
-Since it happens in milliseconds, it isn’t easy to prevent.
-Simple yet effective, eh?
+Since the size of the tracking pixel is often in bytes, it’s downloaded in milliseconds, even in a low-internet speed zone.

 Well, firstly, privacy, Duh!
 Secondly, consent.